 She has been actively contributing to the research community by serving as a U.S. National Science Foundation (NSF) Reviewer (2025),

-as well as for leading journals such as the IEEE Internet of Things Journal (Impact Factor: 11.1), IEEE Transactions on Neural Networks and Learning Systems (Impact Factor: 10.2),
+as well as for leading journals such as the IEEE Internet of Things Journal (Impact Factor: 11.1), IEEE Transactions on Knowledge and Data Engineering (Impact Factor: 10.4),

 IEEE Transactions on Circuits and Systems for Video Technology (Impact Factor: 8.3), and IEEE Transactions on Intelligent Vehicles (Impact Factor: 8.2).